-the Rev. Angus Macdonald, Killearnan, Black Isle.
+Rev. Angus Macdonald, Killearnan, Black Isle.
 The reciter's name is given as 'Anna Chaimbeul'-Ann Campbell.

 TRAMPLE I upon the eye,

-As tramples the swan on a bare house,
+As tramples the swan on a bar house, [strand?

 Power of wind I have over it,

+Power of sun I have over it,

 The power of the Son of the King of Heaven

 And of earth I have over it,

-A portion of it on the grey stones,
+A portion of it on the grey stones, [third

-[third]

-And a portion on the great sea, She herself is the instrument most able to bear it.
+And a portion on the great sea,

+She herself is the most able instrument to bear it.